-- The compensation program is balanced between fixed and variable pay and between short- and long-term incentives; - A mix of performance measures are used at various organizational levels to provide a balanced performance focus (e.g., financial, safety and environmental performance); - The Bonus Plan features capped payouts (2.0x target); - Stock option and share unit awards are granted annually: - Stock options vest over three years and have a ten year term; - Restricted Share Units vest at the end of three years to enhance retention; and - The value from DSUs cannot be accessed until the participant's employment ends providing long-term alignment to the risks inherent within the business; - The CEO and SVPs are subject to share ownership guidelines; and - Clawback and anti-hedging policies are in place.
-(See "Compensation Reimbursement Policy" and "Hedging").
+- The compensation program is balanced between fixed and variable pay and between short-term and long-term incentives; - A mix of performance measures are used at various organizational levels to provide a balanced performance focus (e.g., financial, safety and environmental performance); - The Bonus Plan features capped payouts (2.0x target); - Stock option and share unit awards are granted annually: - Stock options vest over three years and have a ten-year term; - RSUs vest at the end of three years to enhance retention; and

+- The value from DSUs cannot be accessed until the participant's employment ends providing long-term alignment to the risks inherent within the business; - The CEO and SVPs are subject to share ownership guidelines; and - Clawback and anti-hedging policies are in place.
+(See "Compensation 'Clawback Policy' and "Anti-Hedging Policy").

-Meridian recently reviewed the Compensation Risk report completed by Towers Watson last year and is satisfied that there are no significant issues at this time.
-The Committee concluded that it does not appear that there are risks from the compensation programs that are reasonably likely to have a material adverse effect on the Corporation.
+As the Committee's independent advisor, Meridian reviewed the 2012 Compensation Risk report completed by Towers Watson and supports the Committee's ongoing process with regular reviews.
+The Committee has concluded that it does not appear that there are risks from the compensation programs that are reasonably likely to have a material adverse effect on the Corporation.

-Compensation Reimbursement Policy ("Clawback")
+Compensation "Clawback" Policy

-The Board has implemented a formal statement of the Corporation's approach to seeking reimbursement of compensation from all variable compensation plans where:
+The Board has implemented a formal policy for seeking reimbursement of compensation from all variable compensation plans where:

-- There is a material restatement of the Corporation's financial results; - The officer engaged in gross negligence, intentional misconduct or fraud that caused or partially caused the need for the restatement; and - The relevant compensation award would have been lower had the financial results been properly reported.
+- There is a material restatement of the Corporation's financial results; - An officer engaged in gross negligence, intentional misconduct or fraud that caused or partially caused the need for the restatement; and - The relevant compensation award would have been lower had the financial results been properly reported.